Assistance programs San Diego County

 If you can’t afford an attorney, contact Legal Aid Society of San Diego.
 Attorneys from this non-profit law firm provides eligible individuals with high quality legal services to indigent residents of the City and County of San Diego.
 The goal of the law firm is to insure they receive the basic needs for survival and legal representation.
 Get legal advice for consumer debt issues, foreclosures, utility disconnections, and other aid.
 (877) 534-2524

 Other options include the University of San Diego Legal Clinic.
 Dial (619) 260-7470.
 The facility provides pro-bono legal services to low-income residents of San Diego County.
 San Diego Volunteer Legal Program (619) 235-5656 is another resource.
 They agencies focus on civil law issues, such as foreclosures, debt issues, employment concerns, and more.
 They do not handle criminal cases.
-Click here for other California legal programs.
+Click here for other California free legal programs.

 Contact ElderHelp of San Diego at (619) 284-9281.
 This non-profit charity organization provides assistance programs to help seniors as well as the frail elderly remain at home, including shared housing, grocery shopping, care management, home updates and repairs, forms assistance, legal services and advice, and Project CARE.